aspose-font/Aspose.Font-Documentation/net/how-to-load-fonts/_index.md

 Here are examples of the initiation of these classes.

-1. Let’s assume that the font is in the file named **Arial.ttf**.
+1. Let’s assume that the font is in the file named Arial.ttf.
 In this case, to get access to the byte stream of this font we need to create the object of type [*FileSystemStreamSource*](https://apireference.aspose.com/font/net/aspose.font.sources/filesystemstreamsource) using this single constructor:

 {{< highlight csharp >}}
     FileSystemStreamSource fontSource = new FileSystemStreamSource("Arial.ttf");